This study was from 2014 and titled, “What Aspects of Letters of Recommendation Predict Performance in Medical School? Findings From One Institution.”

 Best = good

-Nonpositive comments = nice way of saying you don’t really know someone or think they were lame = bad
+Nonpositive comments = a nice way of saying you don’t really know someone or think they were lame = bad

 Now, this was in reference to medical student performance based on college LORs, but some parallels exist in any situation where the current evaluation and the future task are not substantially similar, and—most importantly—bias knows no bounds.